The Move to Get Public Money Out of Fossil Fuels Just Got a Huge Boost

 In suing fossil fuel corporations, New York City is creating a financial uncertainty that could eventually impact its own pension fund.
 Why would it keep $5 billion tied up in a company that’s being litigated by one of the most financially powerful cities in the U.S.: itself?

-New York has become the eighth city to sue the fossil fuel industry, joining California’s San Francisco, Oakland, Merin, Imperial Beach, San Mateo, and the city and county of Santa Cruz.
+New York has become the eighth city to sue the fossil fuel industry, joining California’s San Francisco, Oakland, Marin, Imperial Beach, San Mateo, and the city and county of Santa Cruz.

 The claims New York City will levy are private nuisance, public nuisance, and trespass at the hands of these companies: sea levels are rising, temperatures are climbing, and extreme rainfall events (like Superstorm Sandy) have increased seventyfold.
 But once a city has identified defendants, and can make a causal connection between those defendants and the climate-related harms they’ve incurred, said Muffett, there is an almost endless array of potential legal theories cities can use.